-The goal of this playbook is to provide you with information to thoughtfully and purposefully plan your Pride event with care and safety.
-Emphasizing the importance of creating a space space to boost the mental health and wellbeing of all attendees.
-From who to engage, when to start planning, where to host, and to maintaining a safe environment.
-This playbook includes activities which hopefully gives you inspiration for an engaging event, prioritizing mental health in every step.
+The goal of this playbook is to provide you with information to thoughtfully and purposefully plan your Pride event with care and safety, emphasizing the importance of creating a space to boost the mental health and well-being of all attendees.
+From whom to engage, when to start planning, where to host, and how to maintain a safe environment.
+This playbook includes activities that hopefully give you inspiration for an engaging event, prioritizing mental health in every step.